-One line voltage "ACC" 1/4" spade terminal is provided on the furnace control board.
-Any accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-If an accessory rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.
-See Figure 68 for control board configuration.
-This terminal is energized when the indoor blower is operating.

-One line voltage "HUM" 1/4" spade terminal is provided on the furnace control board.
+- 7. One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
+Any electronic air cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+This terminal is energized when the indoor blower is operating. - 8.
+One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
 Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-If a humidifier rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.
-See Figure 68 for control board configuration.
-This terminal is energized in the heating mode when the combustion air inducer is operating.
+This terminal is energized in the heating mode whenever the combustion air inducer is operating.